Family caregivers are often overlooked and undervalued in our society – we’re working to change that.

 Renee and patient advocate, Erin (Pennsylvania Health Access Network), are passionate advocates for equity-centered models of care.

-The Center for Consumer Engagement In Health Innovation (the Center) at Community Catalyst has heavily invested in family caregiving work that is deeply rooted in community engagement, with key findings from our listening sessions going on to inform the creation of the RAISE National Strategy to Support Family Caregivers (National Strategy).
-The National strategy is at the forefront of national efforts to shape local, state and federal policy solutions, as well as system-level changes.
+The Center for Community Engagement In Health Innovation (the Center) at Community Catalyst has heavily invested in family caregiving work that is deeply rooted in community engagement, with key findings from our listening sessions going on to inform the creation of the RAISE National Strategy to Support Family Caregivers (National Strategy).
+The National Strategy is at the forefront of national efforts to shape local, state and federal policy solutions, as well as system-level changes.
 It will also provide responsive support systems that truly address the unmet needs of family caregivers across the country.
-Including almost 500 actions that can be implemented at every level of government and across the public and private sectors, the National Strategy will lead national efforts to create resources and more responsive systems to support family caregivers in their health, well-being, and financial security.
+Including almost 500 actions that can be implemented at every level of government and across the public and private sectors, the National Strategy will lead national efforts to create resources and more responsive systems to support family caregivers in their health, well-being and financial security.

 From the Center’s years of experience working with a dynamic network of advocates across the country to foster connections, improve systems, and bring community-led and person-centered health innovation concepts to life, we have built up an established network of trusted partners and community connections.
 Using the National Strategy as a roadmap, our family caregiving work is grounded in storytelling, strategic partnership, education, and power-building to ensure greater recognition, support, and inclusion of family caregivers of all ages in diverse communities across the country.